 -- John 1:1-5

 We like to think of the world of second chances, but that is not what forgiveness nor conversion is.
+First, Thomas challenges us to unequate the two and think not as we would think but as God thinks.

 Such must have been the case between Thomas and King Henry.
 But how different the reaction and the outcome!
 When Thomas seems to suddenly get religion, Henry reacts exactly the opposite of the true king, Jesus.
 He refuses to accept Thomas as he is, where he is and though the outcome is the same, Henry fails to forgive and accept that opposite reaction.
 Thomas dies at the off-handed remark of Henry who refuses the level of 'love' that Thomas can give him.